Sue-syx/GlaHGCL/README.md

-# GloLoCon
+# GlaHGCL

-<font size='5'>**Synergistic global-local contrastive learning for multifaceted association prediction in miRNA-gene-disease networks**</font>
+<font size='5'>**Global-local aware heterogeneous graph contrastive learning for multifaceted association prediction in miRNA-gene-disease networks**</font>

-This is the offical implementation of GloLoCon.
+This is the offical implementation of GlaHGCL.

 ## Installation